nicklas-bryntesson/next-contentful-drinks/README.md

 MVP, show drinks recipes, archive page and single views.
 Build a content model in Contentful and fetch drinks to our App.
+Set up darkmode with custom properties that respond to browser user settings.

 ### Sprint 2 - Sort drinks by type & ingredients.